-While regular peace talks seemed to advance during the year, human rights conditions in the country seemed to deteriorate.
-Human rights organizations found an increase in rightwing death squad and security force abuses, while FMLN guerrillas were accused of slaying 12 mayors, killing innocent victims with car bombs and land mines, and assassinating prominent persons, including guerrilla defector Miguel Castellanos in February, Attorney General Roberto Garcia Alvarado in April, Minister of the Presidency Jose Antonio Rodriguez Porth in June, and the daughter of a Salvadoran colonel in October.
+While peace talks seemed to advance during the year, human rights conditions in the country seemed to deteriorate.
+On the one hand, human rights organizations found an increase in abuse by rightwing death squad and security force abuses.
+On the other hand, FMLN guerrillas were accused of slaying 12 mayors, killing innocent victims with car bombs and land mines, and assassinating prominent persons, including guerrilla defector Miguel Castellanos in February, Attorney General Roberto Garcia Alvarado in April, Minister of the Presidency Jose Antonio Rodriguez Porth in June, and the daughter of a Salvadoran colonel in October.